Newport Lacrosse COVID-19 Guidelines

 - Players should bring gear and dress on the field.
 Bags may now be on the sidelines.
 Maintain at least 6 feet (and preferably 10 feet) between bags and players on the sidelines.

-- Facial coverings are to be worn at all times – including when wearing a helmet
+- Masks are to be worn at all times – including when wearing a helmet.
+(Plastic shields are no longer acceptable under the current guidelines.)

 - Temperature checks have been re-instated prior to stepping onto the field.
 A temp < 100.0 is required to particiapte.